ladroid/goku/README.md

 ## TODO (is prioritised)

+* make finally a separate .rs file instead of one big

 * make a viewport instead of current solution with canvas (probably need a separate window inside of app with combination of sdl2 and imgui)

 * improve physics

-* add/improve UI system (make possible to add image for buttons and rounded buttons)
+* add/improve UI system (make possible to add image for buttons)

 * improve lights and shadows